 (d) Buyer shall provide Seller complete shipping instructions and/or shipping (export) documentation for shipments destined to points in or outside of the United States (Shipping Documentation) no later than five Days prior to shipping.
 If Buyer fails to provide Shipping Documentation within the five Days or changes to the Shipping Documentation after such date, Seller’s obligation to deliver the Contract Quantity for such month shall be on a commercially reasonable efforts basis only.

-(e) Seller shall provide shipping instructions (Bill of Lading) to the origin railroad.
+(e) Seller shall provide shipping instructions (bill of lading) to the origin railroad.

 (f) Seller shall comply with all Applicable Laws and railroad tariffs for loading of Product in rail cars.